 The Society for Post-Medieval Archaeology offers two annual prizes for dissertations, one for undergraduate and one for postgraduate dissertations, on the subject of the post-medieval archaeology of Britain, Europe and the wider world, from c.1500 to the present day.
 The aim of the prizes is to encourage new research in the field of post-medieval archaeology.

-The deadline for the 2017 Undergraduate Dissertation Prize is 1st September 2017.
-Dissertations submitted for an undergraduate degree awarded in the 2016-2017 academic year are eligible for nomination.
+The deadline for the 2022 Undergraduate Dissertation Prize is 1st September 2022.
+Dissertations submitted for an undergraduate degree awarded in the 2021-2022 academic year are eligible for nomination.
 The prize is £250, free membership of the Society for one year, and a conference bursary for the year of the award.
 The Society expects the nominations of UG dissertations defended in British and Irish Universities.

-The deadline for the 2017 Postgraduate Dissertation Prize is 15th December 2017.
-Dissertations submitted for a TAUGHT POSTGRADUATE* degree awarded in the 2016-2017 academic year are eligible for nomination.
+The deadline for the 2021 Postgraduate Dissertation Prize will be 15 December 2021.
+Dissertations submitted for a TAUGHT POSTGRADUATE* degree awarded in the 2020-2021 academic year are eligible for nomination.
 The prize is £250, free membership of the Society for one year, and a conference bursary for the year of the award.
 The prize judges will also consider whether a paper based on the dissertation would be appropriate for publication in the journal Post-Medieval Archaeology, subject to the approval of the editors.
 Dissertations defended in any European** university can be submitted if they are written in English.

-We invite UK and Irish University and College departments to nominate one dissertation each for each of the Dissertation Prizes.
+We invite University and College departments to nominate one dissertation each for each of the Dissertation Prizes.
 Submissions from individual students are not accepted.
-For further information, please contact the prize co-ordinator.
+For further information, please contact the prize co-ordinators.

-To nominate dissertations in either category, through either postal or electronic format, please contact the prize co-ordinator.
+To nominate dissertations in either category, through either postal or electronic format, please contact the prize co-ordinators via email@example.com.
 Nomination forms will be emailed to enquirers and arrangements made for submission.

 * Taught Postgraduate degrees are those equivalent to a standard English taught MA/MSc (generally year-long courses where the dissertation is one part of a larger taught component, i.e. excluding MRes degrees); this would include Scottish MPhil degrees.
 In Continental Europe, the equivalent is MA/MSc of various length of studying (1–2 years).
 Please contact the prize-coordinator if there are any doubts regarding eligibility.